ex7r3me/100-days-of-code/r1-log.md

 ### R1D38
 I've fixed the build error by updating gradle settings and following one signal's documents and added a checkbox to the settings screen. https://github.com/ex7r3me/fooname-mobile

+### R1D39
+I've made a repository and wrote a medium story about including persist gate in an ignite project.
+I've learned it better when I tried to explain and write about it. https://github.com/ex7r3me/PeristGateSample